 Getting babies interested in solid foods: tips

 By the time your baby is 12 months old, they should be eating the same healthy foods that the rest of the family is eating.
-Here are some ideas for developing your baby’s interest in new foods after they’ve started on solids:
+Here are ideas for developing your baby’s interest in new foods after they’ve started on solids:

 - Offer your baby tastes of what you’re eating to introduce the flavours of your home-cooked meals.
 This is also a good time for you to think about the foods you eat, set an example of healthy eating, and enjoy healthy foods together as a family.

 - As your baby starts eating more solids, feed them during family meals each day, if you can.
 Your baby might be more interested in food if the rest of the family is eating too.

 - Be guided by your baby’s interest and appetite levels.
 It’s normal for your baby’s appetite to vary from day to day.

-- If your baby refuses a new food, just offer it again tomorrow.
+- If your baby refuses a new food, just offer it again the next day.
 Sometimes babies and children need to try new foods more than 10 times before they accept them.

 Managing mealtime play and mess

 You can expect your baby’s eating to be messy and slow.
 Eating is a skill that babies have to learn.
 Also, babies learn about the world around them by touching and playing with new things, including new foods.

-Here are some ideas to help your baby get the most out of mealtimes and to help you manage mealtime mess:
+Here are ideas to help your baby get the most out of mealtimes and to help you manage mealtime mess:

 - Encourage your baby to explore foods with their fingers.
 This builds skills in other areas of development, like fine motor skills and thinking.

 - Try to stay calm and patient with your baby’s mess.
 This will help your baby to enjoy mealtimes.

 - Make cleaning up easier by spreading newspaper or plastic under the highchair and having a washcloth handy.

-Introducing solids is about much more than just food!
+Starting solids is about more than nutrition.
 Once your baby is eating solids, mealtimes can become family time – time to talk, listen and bond with each other.